Solar-network/docs/docs/swipeswap/technical-details/security/mainnet-procedure.md

 4. Validate if the SwipeSwap contract has the right contract ID for SXP.<br />
 5. Verify that the transaction hasn't been executed earlier.<br />

-Once all validations are passed, the node will accept the transaction and broadcast a message to other nodes with the following data:<br />
-1. API that was used to validate the transaction.<br />
-2. Time processed to validate the transaction.<br />

-All delegates and nodes will have to validate this transaction in order to accept the block.<br />
+All nodes including forging nodes, relays, and seed peers will have to validate this transaction in order to accept the block.<br />
 Nodes that have latency issues, bad or manipulated API or wrong data will fork from the network and from the seed peers.